andrew-french-xero/summer-of-tech-js-101/instructions/09 - Arrays.md

 ## What are they?

-An [**Array**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) is a special type of object, where each property name is a number!
+An [**Array**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) is a special type of object, where it contains a sequence of other objects (think about a shopping list)!

 They look something like this: